 There are two degree options: thesis and non-thesis.
-In the thesis option, the student must successfully complete and defend SS 6698 (3) Social Theory a thesis as well as complete other requirements stated below.
-See Thesis Guidelines for additional information.
-In the non-thesis option, the student must pass a written comprehensive exam.
+In the following disciplines: thesis option, the student must successfully complete and defend Anthropology, Economics, Geography, History, International Relaa thesis as well as complete other requirements stated below.
+See tions, Psychology, Social Science, or Sociology.
+Thesis Guidelines for additional information.
+In the non-thesis Courses must be advisor- approved. option, the student must pass a written comprehensive exam.

-Any student completing the coursework with a 3.0 GPA or better, fulfilling candidacy requirements, successfully completing either the Thesis or Comprehensive Exam will be awarded the master's degree.
+Any student completing the coursework with a 3.0 GPA or SS 6695 better, fulfilling candidacy requirements, successfully completing either the Thesis or Comprehensive Exam will be awarded the master's degree.
 If the student makes a "D" or "F" in a core course, the course must be retaken.
 If a student makes a "D" or "F" in an elective course, the course may be retaken or another elective taken in its place.
-Students must receive a "B" or better SS 6695 (3) Thesis in SS 6691: Survey of Research Methods in Social Science.
+Students must receive a "B" or better in SS 6691: Survey of Research Methods in Social Science.